 Strategies for Maximising Exemption Benefits

-To maximize the benefits of spouse exemption, couples can employ several strategies as part of their comprehensive estate plan:
+To maximise the benefits of spouse exemption, couples should consider several complementary strategies as part of their comprehensive estate plan:

-By incorporating spouse exemption into their estate plan, couples can ensure that their assets are distributed according to their wishes, while minimizing tax liabilities and protecting their family’s financial future.
+By incorporating spouse exemption into a comprehensive estate plan — rather than relying on it as the sole strategy — couples can ensure that their assets are protected, their IHT liability is minimised, and their family’s financial future is secure.

 Key Considerations for Non-Domiciled Spouses

 Understanding the implications of non-domiciled status on spouse exemption is crucial for effective estate planning.
-When one spouse is not considered UK-domiciled, the rules surrounding inheritance tax can become more complex.
+When one spouse is not considered UK-domiciled, the rules surrounding inheritance tax become significantly more complex — and the unlimited spouse exemption is no longer available as standard.

 Tax Implications for Non-Domiciled Residents